yusufessam22/dsml-portfolio/index.md

 - A set of machine learning and analytics projects, with a focus on time series forecasting and regression modeling
 - Projects built through both collaborative research and independent study
 - Clear, well-structured summaries that explain the thinking behind each project
-- Code and documentation that aim to be understandable for both technical and non-technical readers
+- Documentation that aims to be understandable for both technical and non-technical readers

 Thanks again for visiting, and I hope you find something here that interests you.
 Whether you're a hiring manager, data team lead, or just curious, I'm glad you're here!